 When you export a report, the data is temporarily stored in an Azure Storage location in the Microsoft cloud before it's downloaded to your local computer.
 Be sure that your organization can connect to the endpoint in Azure, which is *.blob.core.windows.net (the wildcard represents a unique identifier for your export).
 The search results data is deleted from the Azure Storage location two weeks after it's created.

 The computer you use to export the search results has to meet the following system requirements:

 You have to use one of the following supported browsers to run the eDiscovery Export Tool1:

 1 Microsoft doesn't manufacture third-party extensions or add-ons for ClickOnce applications.
 Exporting search results using an unsupported browser with third-party extensions or add-ons isn't supported.

 2 As a result of recent changes to Microsoft Edge, ClickOnce support is no longer enabled by default.
 For instructions on enabling ClickOnce support in Edge, see Use the eDiscovery Export Tool in Microsoft Edge.

-If the estimated total size of the results returned by a Content Search exceeds 2 TB, exporting the report fails.
-To successfully export the report, try to narrow the scope and rerun the search so the estimated size of the results is less than 2 TB.
+If the estimated total size of the results returned by search exceeds 2 TB, exporting the reports fails.
+To successfully export the reports, try to narrow the scope and rerun the search so the estimated size of the results is less than 2 TB.

-Exporting Content Search reports counts against the maximum number of exports running at the same time and the maximum number of exports that a single user can run.
-For more information about export limits, see Export Content Search results.
+Exporting search reports counts against the maximum number of exports running at the same time and the maximum number of exports that a single user can run.
+For more information about export limits, see Export Content search results.